JuliaHealth/NeuroAnalyzer.jl/joss/paper.md

 There are many excellent MATLAB and Python based EEG/MEG/NIRS applications (e.g. EEGLAB [@delorme_2011], Fieldtrip [@oostenveld_2011], Brainstorm or MNE [@gramfort_2013]).
 They have been in development for many years and are well established in the scientific community.
 Many state-of-the-art papers were published using data prepared using these programs.
 However, compared with Python and MATLAB, there are many advantages of Julia, which underlie my decision to start developing such a toolbox in Julia.
 I believe that Julia is the future of scientific computing and scientific data analysis [@selvaraj_2022].
 Major advantages of Julia are listed in Julia documentation:

 - Julia is fast [@bezanson_2018].
-In many situations Julia is considerably faster than Python (without having to use numba/cython) and MATLAB.
+In many situations Julia is considerably faster than Python (without having to use numba/cython) and MATLAB (see https://benchmarksgame-team.pages.debian.net/benchmarksgame/index.html for example benchmarks).
 Moreover, Julia provides unlimited scalability.
 Julia programs can easily be ran on a large cluster or across distributed computers.
 - Julia is open-source and free.
 Increasing MATLAB licensing costs are prohibitive to individual researchers and many research institutions.
-- From its very beginning Julia is being focused on scientific computations.
+- From its very beginning Julia is being focused on scientific computations [@bezanson_2014].
 Currently only Julia, C, C++ and Fortran belong to the HPC (High Performance Computing) Petaflop Club.
 Julia is designed for distributed and parallel computations, making it great for distributed analyzes of large data sets.
 - Most of the Julia packages are written in pure Julia.
 It’s easier to understand and modify their code if you already know Julia.
-- Julia is beautifully designed, making programming in Julia a pure pleasure.
+- Julia is beautifully designed (multiple dispatches, metaprogramming capabilities, user-friendly syntax and readability, integrated packages management), making programming in Julia a pure pleasure [@pal_2024].
 This elegant design makes Julia easy to read and write.

+To sum it up, the target audience of this software are neuroscientists looking for highly performant and complete toolbox for collecting, editing and analyzing neurophysiological data.

 # Three years of development